List of airports in Andaman and Nicobar Islands

 Andaman and Nicobar Islands, a union territory of India, has an international-designated airport and a few airstrips for military and emergency purposes.
-The Veer Savarkar International Airport in Port Blair is jointly operated by the Airports Authority of India and Indian Air Force while the aerodromes at Car Nicobar, Campbell Bay and Diglipur are operated by the Indian Air Force only.
+The Veer Savarkar International Airport in Port Blair is jointly operated by the Airports Authority of India and Indian Navy while the aerodromes at Car Nicobar by Indian Air Force, Campbell Bay and Diglipur are operated by the Indian Navy only.

-A new terminal is being constructed at Veer Savarkar International Airport in Port Blair to enhance the capacity of the airport amid increased tourism.
-The new terminal is stated to be completed by October 2022.
+The new terminal at Veer Savarkar International Airport in Port Blair was inaugurated on 18 July 2023 to enhance the capacity of the airport amid increased tourism.
 Under the Government of India's UDAN scheme, 3 airstrips and 4 water aerodromes are proposed to be developed to improve inter-connectivity among the islands and increase tourism.

 List

 The list includes the airports in Andaman and Nicobar Islands with their respective ICAO and IATA codes.